Visa policy of Guatemala: Visa exemption

-Additionally, visa is not required for holders of residence permits issued by El Salvador, Honduras, Nicaragua; or U.S. Green Cards with a U.S. Re-entry Permit (I-571), regardless of nationality.
+Additionally, visa is not required for holders of residence permits issued by El Salvador, Honduras, Nicaragua; or U.S. Green Cards, or the Canadian Permanent Resident card, regardless of nationality.

 Transit without a visa is allowed for travellers who normally require a visa but are transiting on the same calendar day and hold onward tickets.

 Holders of diplomatic, official or service passports of Belarus, Bolivia, Burkina Faso, Cuba, Dominica, Dominican Republic, Ecuador, Egypt, Grenada, Guyana, Haiti, India, Jamaica, Jordan, Kenya, Montenegro, Morocco, Pakistan, Papua New Guinea, Philippines, Serbia, Suriname and Thailand do not require a visa.

+A Apply to both Hong Kong SAR passport and British National (Overseas) passport holder.

 Central America-4 Border Control Agreement

 The Central America-4 Border Control Agreement is a treaty between Guatemala, El Salvador, Honduras and Nicaragua.
 A visa issued by one of the four countries is honored by all four of the countries.
 The time period for the visa, however, applies to the total time spent in any of the four countries without leaving the CA-4 area.